abulka/pynsource/README.md

 version of Ubuntu simply edit the script to change the url of wxpython accordingly.

 The GUI toolkit [wxpython](https://wxpython.org/) that `Pynsource` relies on  needs a ‘proper’ **framework** Python environment to run in, which means no virtual environments - use your main Python e.g. brew Python on a Mac or an official install from python.org for Windows 10.
 The default Python 3 on Ubuntu 18.04 is fine too.
-However I've recently discovered that you can use a [pyenv](https://github.com/pyenv/pyenv) environment for building and running Pynsource, see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info on how to do this.
+However I've recently discovered that you can use a [pyenv](https://github.com/pyenv/pyenv) framework Python environment for building and running Pynsource, see [this issue](https://github.com/abulka/pynsource/issues/68#issuecomment-605612292) for more info on how to do this.
+E.g. `PYTHON_CONFIGURE_OPTS="--enable-framework" pyenv install 3.8.6`.

 Or simply use the prebuilt binaries executables listed above!